jonathanpeppers/android-pipe/README.md

 }
 ```

-Should answer: we couldn't find a scenario it helped.
+Short answer: we couldn't find a scenario it helped.
 It wast just
 worse, due to the way we'd have to copy C# arrays to Java arrays.

 However!